History of CPT

-In 1984, Ron Sider challenged the Mennonite World Conference in Strasbourg, France with these words:
+Then, in 1984, Ron Sider challenged the Mennonite World Conference in Strasbourg, France with these words:

 Over the past 450 years of martyrdom, immigration and missionary proclamation, the God of shalom has been preparing us Anabaptists for a late twentieth-century rendezvous with history.
 The next twenty years will be the most dangerous—and perhaps the most vicious and violent—in human history.
 If we are ready to embrace the cross, God’s reconciling people will profoundly impact the course of world history . . .
 This could be our finest hour.
 Never has the world needed our message more.
 Never has it been more open.
 Now is the time to risk everything for our belief that Jesus is the way to peace.
 If we still believe it, now is the time to live what we have spoken.

 “We must take up our cross and follow Jesus to Golgotha.
 We must be prepared to die by the thousands.
 Those who believed in peace through the sword have not hesitated to die.
 Proudly, courageously, they gave their lives.
 Again and again, they sacrificed bright futures to the tragic illusion that one more righteous crusade would bring peace in their time, and they laid down their lives by the millions.

 “Unless we . . . are ready to start to die by the thousands in dramatic vigorous new exploits for peace and justice, we should sadly confess that we never really meant what we said, and we dare never whisper another word about pacifism to our sisters and brothers in those desperate lands filled with injustice.
 Unless we are ready to die developing new nonviolent attempts to reduce conflict, we should confess that we never really meant that the cross was an alternative to the sword . . .

-Thus, Siderâ€™s call contributed to vigorous conversations in churches across North America.
-In 1986, these discussions culminated in a late fall gathering at the suburban Chicago retreat center owned by the Society of the Divine Word in Techny.
-God granted a spirit of unity to the gathering of 100 persons and a call went out for the formation of Christian Peacemaker Teams (CPT.)
-Representative denominations appointed a steering committee to hammer out basic directions and invited Gene Stoltzfus to begin work as the first staff person in 1988.
+Sider’s call spoke directly to this cultural moment in the historic peace churches, and contributed to vigorous conversations in churches across North America.
+In 1986, these discussions culminated in a late fall gathering of 100 persons at the suburban Chicago retreat center owned by the Society of the Divine Word in Techny.
+From this gathering, a call went out for the formation of Christian Peacemaker Teams (CPT).
+Representative denominations appointed a steering committee to hammer out basic directions, and invited Gene Stoltzfus to begin work as the first staff person in 1988.

-By 1992, CPT had put together a series of delegations to Haiti, Iraq, and the West Bank, but members of the organization still felt the need for trained full-time corps of people to work in crisis regions.
-The Steering Committee thus set a goal to develop a Christian Peacemaker Corps of twelve full-time persons who would receive stipends comparable to those provided by other voluntary service organizations -- with a much larger number of reservists who would donate their time and resources.
-By the end of 1998, when the organization finally reached the goal of a twelve-person Christian Peacemaker Corps, it had set-up and staffed violence-reduction projects in Haiti; Washington, DC; Richmond, VA; Hebron, West Bank; Bosnia; and Chiapas, Mexico
+By 1992, CPT had put together a series of delegations to Haiti, Iraq, and the West Bank, but members of the organization still felt the need for a trained full-time corps of members to work in crisis regions.
+The Steering Committee thus set a goal to develop a “Christian Peacemaker Corps” of twelve full-time persons who would receive stipends comparable to those provided by other voluntary service organizations, supported by a much larger number of reservists who would donate their time and resources.
+By the end of 1998, when the organization finally reached the goal of a twelve-person Christian Peacemaker Corps, CPT had developed and staffed violence-reduction projects in: Haiti; Washington, DC; Richmond, VA; Hebron, West Bank; Bosnia; and Chiapas, Mexico.

-Word spread about CPTâ€™s creative work in the field of nonviolence.
+Word spread about CPT’s work in creative nonviolence.
 Groups in urban areas of North America, Native peoples, and numerous third or fourth world churches contacted CPT to explore the possibility of setting up their own regional CPT groups of workers trained in violence reduction.
-During a 2000 full timersâ€™ retreat at CPTer Cliff Kindyâ€™s Joyfield Farm, CPT full timers and key constituents agreed that CPT should work toward the development of local groups of trained reservists.
-To accomplish this objective, CPT would adapt the three and a half week training component of CPT for local settings to connect with traditional styles of nonviolent change present in every culture.
-As of 2007, CPT has regional groups in Cleveland; the Boulder, CO, area; Washington, DC; the Winnipeg, MB area; Northern Indiana, and southern Ontario.
-Regional groups are developing in the United Kingdom and Minnesota.
+During a full timers’ retreat in 2000, CPT full-timers and key constituents agreed that CPT should work toward the development of local groups of trained reservists.
+This became the basis for CPT’s regional groups.